Dysproh/Dy2O3/README.md

 6. Somehow obtain a project.pros file.
 This doesn't come with one as I have no idea how to generate one or if it is even needed, other than for uploading to the robot.

+7. Get the [cty](https://crates.io/crates/cty) source code and put it in libraries/cty

-7. Open an issue with the error you get because I definitely forgot something
+8. Open an issue with the error you get because I definitely forgot something

 ## Building
 1. Open a command line in your project's root directory